Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Reconstruction of the LMC-SMC Dark Matter Distribution

 Figure \ref{fig:odens_orders} shows how different terms in the LMC BFE build up the wake and the Inner and Outer Overdensities.
-The $l=1$ terms at radial orders $n\leq5$ capture primarily the Inner Overdensity, while adding higher order $n$ terms begins to capture the Outer Overdensity as well by providing support at additional radial scales.
+The $l=1$ terms at radial orders $n\leq5$ capture primarily the Inner Overdensity, while adding higher-order $n$ terms begins to capture the Outer Overdensity as well by providing support at additional radial scales.
 Adding the quadrupole ($l=2$) terms begins to include the SMC's Wake, and refines the structure of the Outer Overdensity.

-The MIRSE analysis concluded that the LMC Expansion should be truncated at $l=10,\, n=17$.
-This corresponds to the bottom-right panel, which captures the peak density contrasts and features described above.
+The MIRSE analysis concluded that the LMC Expansion should be truncated at $l_{max}=10,\, n_{max}=17$.
+This corresponds to the bottom right panel, which captures the peak density contrasts and features described above (see Appendix \ref{apdx:validation}).
+However, we note that a much lower truncation order ($l_{max}=3,\, n_{max}=10$) can still qualitatively describe all three major features (Wake, Inner and Outer Overdensities) seen in the LMC halo.
+This demonstrates that, while including additional terms up to $l_{max}=10,\, n_{max}=17$ improves the expansion's recovery of the density field (Figure \ref{fig:MIRSE}), the identification of individual perturbations in the LMC halo is robust to significant variations of the truncation order.

 To understand the time-evolution of the LMC's halo, we track the gravitational power of the harmonics of the LMC Expansion as a function of time.
 The gravitational power of a given harmonic is

 where $W$ is the gravitational potential energy stored in the harmonic (again using the notation of \citealt{arora_shaping_2025}).
 Figure \ref{fig:modes} shows the time-evolution of the power in the first five LMC harmonics, along with the SMC's orbit as a timing reference.